tnoff/discord-bot/README.md

 ### Database

 The commands in the default cog do not use the database, but plugins usually will.
-Sqlite3 and mysql databases are current supported.

-#### Sqlite

-The simpliest database type is a sqlite file
+To enable database support, add a database connection string to the configuration file.

+Example sqlite string
 ```
 general:
-  db_type: sqlite

-sqlite:
-  file: /path/to/sqlite/file
+  sql_connection_statement: sqlite:///home/user/db.sql
 ```

-#### Mysql

-A mysql server can be used instead of sqlite
+Example mysql string
 ```
 general:
-  db_type: mysql

-mysql:
-  user: discord
-  password: example-password
-  database: discord
-  host: 172.19.0.2
+  sql_connection_statement: mysql+pymysql://{mysql_user}:{mysql_password}@{mysql_host}/{mysql_database}
 ```

 ### Aditional Settings